pultar/ase/doc/tutorials/sort/sort.rst

 .. literalinclude:: sort.py
   :lines: 26-31

-One may also want to sort hierarchially, meaning to sort with respect to one set of distances, then another, and so on.
-For this example, a more interesting molecule is taken which has atoms in the same plane so the hierarchial sort will be different from the non-hierarchial sort.
-The hierarchial sort is done with tuple comparison.
+One may also want to sort hierarchically, meaning to sort with respect to one set of distances, then another, and so on.
+For this example, a more interesting molecule is taken which has atoms in the same plane so the hierarchical sort will be different from the non-hierarchical sort.
+The hierarchical sort is done with tuple comparison.
 Try this to see how it works:

->>> (1,0) < (0,1)
+>>> c1 = (1,0) < (0,1)
->>> (0,1) < (1,0)
+>>> c2 = (0,1) < (1,0)
->>> (1,0) < (1,1)
+>>> c3 = (1,0) < (1,1)
+>>> print(c1, c2, c3)

 The code is:

 .. literalinclude:: sort.py
   :lines: 33-47

-The numpy ``roll`` is used to make the hierarchially ordered yz-, zx-, and xy-planes bisecting the centered molecule.
-The distances are rounded to make sure the tuples evaluate to something different than the non-hierarchail sort.
+The numpy ``roll`` is used to make the hierarchically ordered yz-, zx-, and xy-planes bisecting the centered molecule.
+The distances are rounded to make sure the tuples evaluate to something different than the non-hierarchical sort.
 Try this to see why:

 >>> (1.e-14,0) < (0,1)